horahoradev/horahora/README.md

 ## How to Use
 Currently, only local use is supported.
-To run horahora locally, follow these steps:
+To run Horahora locally, follow these steps:
-1. First install the following depdendencies:
+1. First install the following dependencies:
   - Flyway
   - Docker
   - Kubernetes

 2. Start minikube, and use `./run-local.sh` in the Kubernetes directory.
 If the database migrations fail to apply, keep running run-local.sh until they succeed.
 3. Run `./build.all.sh` to build all Docker images and send to the Docker daemon within minikube
 4. `./run-tests.sh` will run local integration tests.
-Currently, this will send an archival request to scheduler for all YTPMVs on Niconico.

 ## Designs
 Designs are listed here: